ClintCrockett/github-slideshow/_posts/_posts/0000-01-02-YOUR-USERNAME.md

 ---
 layout: slide
-title: “Welcome to our second slide!”
+title: “This is our second slide.
+Welcome!”
 ---
-Your test
+My test
-Use the left arrow to go back!
+I changed it